oshea00/okta-saml/README.md

 profile  = <radius_profile_to_store_credentials> # Sets your temporary credentials to a profile in `.radius/credentials`.
-Overridden by `--profile` command line flag app-link = <app_link_from_okta> # Found in Okta's configuration for your AWS account. duration = 3600 # duration in seconds to request a session token for. default: 3600
+Overridden by `--profile` command line flag app-link = <app_link_from_okta> # Found in Okta's configuration for your AWS account. duration = 3600 # duration in seconds to request a session token for. default: 3600 scope = scope to use for API auth server
 ```

 ## Supported Features